 Studio Widgets

-Widgets are the base objects of Rulex Studio and the base block which are going to compose our |Slides|__, |Dialogs|__ and |Reports|__.
-They are composed by two elements: the node and the content.
+Widgets are the base objects of Rulex Studio and the building blocks composing our Slides, Dialogs and Reports.
+They are composed by two elements, the node and the content:

-The node, which is the structure embedding the content, is common to all the Widgets, while the content, which is the graphical representation of data, varies for each widget.
+• The node is the structure embedding the content, and it is common to all the widgets.

 They are located in the right panel of the stage window, and their nature and behavior varies a lot depending on the widget type.
 For this reason, they are organized in families and sub-families to help the user to understand the usage of each of them.